Variable#

 float(‘inf’)

 The default type is free, which means that if the type of the variable is not specified, it will not be bounded at all.
-The most frequently used types are free and positive.
-The type positive variables is used for variables for which negative values are meaningless, such as capacities, quantities or prices.
+The type positive variables is used for variables for which negative values are meaningless, such as capacities or quantities.
 Note that bounds may be changed using variable attributes and assignment statements, see section Variable Attributes.

 Note